Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

 In this README, we introduce the key components of the AutoREBA system, all of which revolve around the REBA score:

-- **Vibration Feedback**: Using Arduino, a vibration motor is controlled which vibrates based on the user's REBA score, offering haptic feedback about the current posture.
 - **Visual Feedback**: Dynamic visual indicators inform the user in real-time about their REBA score, providing cues about the current posture.
-- **Auditory Feedback**: Auditory signals, matched to the user's REBA score, inform about the posture.
+- **Tactile Feedback**: Using Arduino, a vibration motor is controlled which vibrates based on the user's REBA score, offering haptic feedback about the current posture.
 - **Arduino Communication**: The interface between software and hardware.
 The Arduino controls the vibration motor based on the REBA score, providing tactile feedback.
+- **Auditory Feedback**: Auditory signals, matched to the user's REBA score, inform about the posture.
 ## Visual Feedback
 ### Overview
 The Multimodal Feedback module is at the heart of our approach.
 It facilitates seamless communication between the Arduino Nano IoT and Unity, delivering comprehensive feedback to the user through a VR headset based on their REBA score.